Asymmetrically Weighted Dowker Persistence and Applications in Dynamical Systems: Experimental Results

 We then used the bottleneck distance (see, for example, \cite{edelsbrunner2010computational}) to compare the persistence of the full trajectory to the union of the fragmented trajectories.
-In order to discuss the bottleneck distance, it is commonplace to transform the persistence barcodes to the equivalent persistence diagrams.
-A persistence diagram takes every bar in the barcode and plots it as an ordered pair $(birth, death)$ in a coordinate plane.
+A persistence diagram takes every bar in the barcode and plots it as an ordered pair $(birth, death)$ in a coordinate plane (persistence diagram).
 Features that have short lifespans are plotted close to the diagonal $y = x$ line and points that have long lifespans are plotted further away from the diagonal.
 The bottleneck distance takes two persistence diagrams and matches the features to each other (points on the diagonal can be used if there are not the same number of features).
 The bottleneck distance is the maximum $L_\infty$ distance between two points in the matching that has smallest such maximum distance.
 A small bottleneck distance indicates more similar persistence diagrams, and the opposite for a larger bottleneck distance.

-Dowker persistence was recomputed on this unionized graph, and the bottleneck distance between the full-trajectory and fragmented-trajectory diagrams was measured separately $H_0$ and $H_1$ homologies.
+Dowker persistence was recomputed on the combined graph, and the bottleneck distance between the full-trajectory and fragmented-trajectory diagrams was measured separately for $H_0$ and $H_1$ homologies.
 Repeating this procedure across a grid of durations $T \in [5, 100]$ and segment counts $n \in [2, 22]$ produced the heatmaps in Figure \ref{fig:bottleneck_heatmaps}.
-The results show that the bottleneck distances remain uniformly small throughout most of the parameter range, with localized increases only when the number of segments becomes so large that individual fragments contain insufficient dynamical information.
-These findings demonstrate that Dowker persistence is remarkably stable under missing-data perturbations and can reliably recover the underlying topological signatures of the dynamics even when trajectories are severely fragmented.
+The results show that the bottleneck distances remain uniformly small throughout most of the parameter range, with localized increases only when the length of the trajectory is long enough for the full trajectory to be nontrivial, but too short for the fragments to contain sufficient dynamical information.
+These findings suggest remarkable stability under missing-data perturbations, with the example reliably recovering the underlying topological signatures of the dynamics even with severely fragmented trajectories.